Azuryte55/SpecOpsRedone/README.md

 13. Go back in the extracted file and go in the .gsc file.
 14. Copy paste everything to the main.gsc on the right text you deleted.
 15. Launch Bo2 from steam and while in the main menu click on compile project (middle paper icon on infinity loader)
-16. A taxt show up and load the mod then you can start the mission FOB Spectre and play !
+16. A text show up and load the mod then you can start the mission FOB Spectre and play !

 ## Compatibility